xXValhallaCoderXx/kiro-ide-constellation/README.md

 ### Asset manifest (Vite)

-Vite emits a manifest file at `out/.vite/manifest.json` that maps source entry files to their built assets (JS and CSS).
-We use this so the VS Code webviews can reference the correct files even if names change (e.g., when hashed or when Vite’s internal layout changes).
+Vite emits a manifest file at `packages/extension/out/.vite/manifest.json` that maps source entry files to their built assets (JS and CSS).
+We use this so the VS Code webviews can reference the correct files even if names change.

-- Config: see `web/vite.config.ts` where `build.manifest = true` and entries are defined for `web/src/main-sidebar.tsx` and `web/src/main-dashboard.tsx`.
+- Config: see `packages/webview/vite.config.ts` where `build.manifest = true` and entries are defined for `src/main-sidebar.tsx` and `src/main-dashboard.tsx`.
-- Loader: `src/ui-providers/asset-manifest.ts` exports `getEntryUris(context, webview, entry)` which returns:
+- Loader: `packages/extension/src/ui-providers/asset-manifest.ts` exports `getEntryUris(context, webview, entry)` which returns:
 	- `script`: a `vscode.Uri` pointing to the built JS file for the entry
 	- `css`: an array of `vscode.Uri` values for any generated CSS files
 - Providers use `getEntryUris` to inject the correct `<script type="module">` and `<link rel="stylesheet">` tags.
 If the manifest is missing (e.g., first run in watch), the helper falls back to predictable names like `out/sidebar.js` and `out/sidebar.css`.

 Adding a new UI entry point:
-1. Add an input entry in `web/vite.config.ts` under `rollupOptions.input`.
+1. Add an input entry in `packages/webview/vite.config.ts` under `rollupOptions.input`.
-2. Create the corresponding `web/src/main-<name>.tsx` file that renders your Preact component into `#root`.
+2. Create the corresponding `packages/webview/src/main-<name>.tsx` file that renders your Preact component into `#root`.
 3. In your webview provider, call `getEntryUris(context, webview, '<name>')` and include the returned URIs in your HTML.

 ## Requirements